Accordions

 📱 Mobile Considerations

-Accordion components should span the full width of the screen.
+- Accordion components should span the full width of the screen or a full-width container within screen margins.

 Behaviour